-Based on this data and FMCSA priorities, during FY2023 and FY2024 we will seek to reduce crashes in the work zones throughout the state by 15% or 19 individual crashes.
-Emphasis will be on the top ten crash areas identified.
+Based on this data and FMCSA priorities, during FY2024, FY2025 and FY2026 we will seek to reduce crashes in the work zones throughout the state by 15% or 19 individual crashes.
+Emphasis will be on the top nine crash areas identified by the WV Division of Highways.
 The planned reduction is based on the 128 work zone crashes throughout the entire State.
-It is noted that as work zones are fluid the top ten identified will be used as the baseline of activities with the understanding that as additional work zone issues arise and establish a need, a change in work zone/roadway focus may occur.
+It is noted that as work zones are fluid and the top nine identified herein will be used as the baseline of activities with the understanding that as additional work zone issues arise and establish a need, a change in work zone/roadway focus may occur.

 The reduction in crashes will be accomplished through overtime activities.
-The Supervisors assigned to the areas described herein will work with construction crews to establish their planned work times and will establish scheduled activities to coincide with roadway construction.
+The Supervisors assigned to the areas described herein will work with construction crews to establish their planned work times and will establish scheduled activities to coincide with roadway construction while increaseing the CMV Traffic Enforcement, Patrolling hours.
 Enforcement activities will occur in as close of proximity of the work zone as safely feasible.
 A minimum of a Level III inspection will be conducted once vehicles are escorted to a safe inspection site.
-These activities will enable us to reduce crashes in work zones by FY2024 by 15% or 19 individual crashes.
+These activities will enable us to reduce crashes in work zones between FY2024 and FY2026 by 15% or 19 individual crashes.